Have you ever had difficulties with finding inspiration for your photography?

 28. Nora Lorek

 The work that stands out for me is her simple portrait photography.
-Her portraits come out as very intimate and powerful due to the content and positioning, not over editing.
+Her portraits come out as very intimate and powerful thanks to the content and positioning, not over-editing.

 He is an Italian photographer, born and raised in Tuscany.
 He uses portraits to tell us stories.

-As fathers are becoming more and more prominent in today’s society, it is a welcome breath of fresh air (yes, I am a father too so slightly biased).
+As fathers are becoming more and more prominent in today’s society, it is a welcome breath of fresh air.

 25. Amber Bracken